Capacity and SKUs in Power BI embedded analytics

 You need a Power BI Pro or Premium Per User (PPU) account to publish content.

 You can publish content without a Pro or PPU license by using a service principal executing the REST API, Post Import In Group.

 What are the different capacities?

-Power BI embedded analytics offers two publishing solutions.
+Power BI embedded analytics offers two publishing solutions, and Microsoft Fabric offers a third.
 Each solution requires different SKUs.

 Power BI Embedded